-Laemmle Theatres, the family-owned movie company that has operated the theater since the 1940s, lost its lease this summer after negotiations with its new owner fell through.
+Laemmle Theatres, the family-owned movie company that has operated the theater since the 1940s, lost its lease on the building this summer after negotiations with its new owner fell through.
 A new tenant has not been found.

-Merchants and residents who rallied unsuccessfully to save it, said they will continue their fight to preserve the landmark on North Vermont Avenue as a theater, even if it has been lost as the city's venerated art house.
+Merchants and residents who rallied unsuccessfully to save it this summer said they will continue their fight to preserve the landmark building on North Vermont Avenue as a theater even if it has been lost as the city's venerated art house.
 The Los Feliz brought the city its first art and foreign-language films in the 1940s.

 Sikora said the group will press the theater's owner, an investment company that bought the property last year, to lease it to another theater operator.

-They consider the theater a key to preserving one of the city's few business districts retaining the ambiance of older Los Angeles.
+They consider the theater a key to the preservation of one of the city's few remaining business districts that retains the ambiance of older Los Angeles.